pear/Config_Lite/README.md

 -----------

-a simple, lightweight and fast class for ini style configuration files, with the native PHP function `parse_ini_file' under the hood.
+a simple, lightweight and fast class for ini style configuration files, with the native PHP function `parse_ini_file' under the covers.

 Config_Lite is inspired by Pythons ConfigParser.